Clash of Champions (2020)

+The event received positive reviews from critics, praising both the triple threat Intercontinental Championship ladder match and the Universal Championship main event.

 Production

 Background

-Clash of Champions was a pay-per-view (PPV) and WWE Network event first produced by WWE in 2016, generally held in September.
+Clash of Champions was a professional wrestling event first produced by WWE in 2016, generally held in September.
 The theme of the event was that every active championship available to each brand division featured at the event were defended.
-The fourth event in the Clash of Champions chronology, the 2020 event featured the Raw and SmackDown brands and their respective titles at the time.
+The fourth Clash of Champions featured the Raw and SmackDown brands and their respective titles at the time.
 These included the four championships on Raw—the WWE Championship, the Raw Women's Championship, the United States Championship, and the Raw Tag Team Championship—the four championships on SmackDown—the Universal Championship, the SmackDown Women's Championship, the Intercontinental Championship, and the SmackDown Tag Team Championship—and the non-exclusive 24/7 Championship.
 The WWE Women's Tag Team Championship was also originally scheduled to be defended but the match was canceled just prior to the event as the defending champions were not medically cleared to compete.
 The 2019 event had also featured the 205 Live brand and its Cruiserweight Championship, but that brand and title were merged under the NXT umbrella in late 2019.
+The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network.